 All PhD students must pass a preliminary examination.
 The examination consists of a focused research paper based on the analysis of language data.
 A one-page proposal for this paper, prepared in consultation with the advisor and approved by the advisor, must be submitted to the Prelim committee by February 15 of the student’s first year in the program.
 This proposal should describe the questions that you are planning to investigate, the methods that you plan to use to address these questions, what linguistic properties you will use to create your analysis and the size and current state of the corpus of data that you plan to use (in particular whether it is already 'marked up' for the features that you intend to investigate or, alternatively, whether you will have to annotate the tokens in the corpus yourself).
+A second page can be added to the proposal exclusively for data and references.
 Once the one-page proposal has been approved by the prelim committee, the student may, if he or she desires additional feedback, submit a 5-page pilot analysis, taking into account comments on the one-page proposal received from the committee and advisor.
 The expanded proposal, if submitted, is due the Monday following the return from Spring Break.
 It must include the already approved one-page proposal, along with more details of the hypotheses and methodologies, a detailed outline and sample data analysis.
 Positive feedback received on the expanded proposal does not guarantee that the finished paper will pass.
 After the student has received approval of the one-page proposal, or feedback on the five-page expanded proposal (if this has been submitted), the student is not permitted to consult with anyone during the exam-writing process.

 Students who are unable to complete either the proposal or the preliminary exam itself may request a postponement until the following calendar year, which must be approved by the preliminary exam committee.
 Postponement of submission of either the proposal or the prelim itself will count as the first attempt at passing the exam; therefore, a student who elects to postpone the exam will have only one opportunity to pass it.
 In extreme circumstances (e.g., a health or family emergency), the student may submit a petition for delay of submission to the prelim committee chair.
 That decision will be made by vote of the prelim committee.
 The committee may request supporting documentation (e.g., a letter from a physician confirming a medical condition).
 If the student’s petition is accepted, the postponement will not count as an exam attempt.